tarjerw/TDT4173-project-group6/README.md

 The 3rd party file `TableIt.py` present in the git repository, must be uploaded to colab before running (in addition to the two .csv files).
 This file was used to display python resuls in tables in a clear and simple manner, while minimizing the amount of unnecessary code.

 1) Run `/Imported libraries` to import all libraries,
-2) Run `/Data retrival` to retrieve data from CSV files and create 3 datasets,
+2) Run `/Data retrieval` to retrieve data from CSV files and create 3 datasets,
 3) Run `/Splitting data` to split data into train and test sets,
      <br/>3.1) Here you can alter the test set size (default is 20%) and see the distribution of tweets into the different sets
 4) Run `Transforming/Creating BOW model` to transform the data with the BOW method,